Fenu24/mercury/README.md

    3. **yarkovsky.in**: this file contains physical and thermal parameters of the asteroids.
-     This file is supposed to be contained in the folder where the mercury integrator is run.
+     This file is supposed to be contained in the folder where the mercury integrator is running.
 Make sure that all the objects contained in the small.in file are also here.
      Here you have to provide, on each row:
          - the name of the asteroid
          - the density &rho; (kg/m^3)